The Velvet Underground – Foundational Influence on David Bowie, Glam and Punk

 Impact on David Bowie

 David Bowie openly acknowledged the Velvet Underground as a decisive influence during his formative years.
-Their fearless approach to identity and lyrical honesty resonated deeply with Bowie’s own emerging artistic vision.
+Their fearless approach to identity, taboo subject matter and lyrical honesty resonated deeply with Bowie’s own emerging artistic vision.

-Bowie later played a direct role in supporting Lou Reed’s solo career, producing Transformer in 1972 — an album that introduced Reed’s work to a global audience.
+Bowie later played a direct role in supporting Reed’s solo career, co-producing Transformer in 1972 with Mick Ronson and helping bring Reed’s solo work to a far wider international audience.

 Shared themes